Chart Color Schemes

 Health performance in Nyngan - Warren is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Nyngan-Warren faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~2,296 people), compared to the national average of 55.3%.
+Nyngan-Warren faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 50% of the total population (~2,302 people), compared to the national average of 55.3%.

 The most common medical conditions in the area are arthritis and asthma, impacting 9.5% and 8.9% of residents respectively.
-Conversely, 66.3% of residents declared themselves as completely clear of medical ailments, compared to 65.9% across Rest of NSW.
-As of 2016 Census data, the area has 23.2% of residents aged 65 and over (1,065 people), which is higher than the 20.2% in Rest of NSW.
+66.3% of residents declared themselves completely clear of medical ailments, similar to the 65.9% across Rest of NSW.
+As of 2016, 23.2% of residents are aged 65 and over (1,068 people), higher than the 20.2% in Rest of NSW.
 Health outcomes among seniors present some challenges, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health